-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, (a) for Proposal No. 1 to elect directors, votes "For," "Withhold" and broker non-votes, (b) for Proposal No. 2 to ratify the selection of our auditor, votes "For," "Against" and abstentions and (c) for Proposal No. 3 on the Say-on-Pay, votes "For," "Against," abstentions and broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, (a) for Proposal No. 1 to elect directors, votes "For," "Withhold" and broker non-votes, (b) for Proposal No. 2 to ratify the selection of our auditor, votes "For," "Against" and abstentions and (c) for Proposal No. 3 on the advisory approval of executive compensation, votes "For," "Against," abstentions and broker non-votes.